Society for Conservation Biology Marine Section

 Eligibility:

-Applicants must be members of the Society for Conservation Biology’s Marine Section.
-Applicants must be conducting conservation efforts in developing countries.
-If your project is being conducted in a country that is not designated as developing by the World Bank, but has less access to conservation funding, your application may still be considered with sufficient justification.
+Applicants must be members of the Society for Conservation Biology’s Marine Program.
+Applicants must be conducting conservation efforts in low or middle income countries.
+If your project is being conducted in a country that is not designated as low or middle income by the World Bank, but has less access to conservation funding, your application may still be considered with sufficient justification.
 Priority will be given to applicants who demonstrate capacity to accomplish the proposed work (e.g., through matching funds, matching funds in kind, or existing in-country capacity), and to first-time applicants.
 Funds must be spent within 12 months after award.

 Eligible activities: